Harvard FXB Health and Human Rights Consortium

 Supporting Open Access Publication

 Health and Human Rights disseminates research and scholarship that supports the view that health is a human right.
 Since 2008, it has had an open access policy, removing financial barriers so that readers everywhere in the world have access to information.
-Furthermore, the journal holds a unique position in academic publishing because neither does it impose fees on authors for publication.* This unusual arrangement is made possible through the support of the Harvard FXB Health and Human Rights Consortium, our publisher Harvard University Press, and the FXB Center for Health and Human Rights.
+Furthermore, the journal holds a unique position in academic publishing because neither does it impose fees on authors for publication.* This unusual arrangement is made possible through the support of the FXB Health and Human Rights Consortium members and our publisher the FXB Center for Health and Human Rights at Harvard University and the Dornsife School of Public Health, Drexel University.

 Consortium members are committed to health and human rights in their research and teaching, practice, programs, and policy.
 Health and Human Rights values their commitment to open access and freedom of information.